DragonTsai/Q-Variance-challenge/README.md

 **Frequently Asked Questions**

 Q: Is q-variance a well-known "stylized fact"?

 A: No, a stylized fact is just a general observation about market data, as opposed to a firm prediction.
 Q-variance is a falsifiable prediction because the multiplicative constant on the quadratic term is not a fit, it is set by theory at 0.5.
 The same formula applies for all period lengths T.

 Q: Is q-variance a large effect?

 A: Yes, the minimum variance is about half the total variance so this is a large effect.
+If you are modelling variance then you need to take q-variance into account.

 Q: Has q-variance been previously reported in the literature?

 A: Not to our knowledge, and we have asked many experts, but please bring any references to our attention.

 Q: Does q-variance have implications for finance?

 A: Yes, it means that standard formulas such as Black-Scholes or the formula used to calculate VIX will not work as expected.

 Q: Is q-variance related to the implied volatility smile?

-A: Yes, but it is not the same thing because it applies to realized volatility.
+A: Yes, but it is not the same thing because q-variance applies to realized volatility.

+Q: Is q-variance related to the price-change distribution over a period?

+A: Yes, it implies that price-change follows the q-distribution which is a particular time-invariant, Poisson-weighted sum of Gaussians.

 Q: Can I use AI for the challenge?

 A: Yes, AI entries are encouraged.

+**Further reading:**

+Orrell D (2025) A Quantum Jump Model of Option Pricing.
+The Journal of Derivatives 33(2).

+Orrell D (2025) Quantum impact and the supply-demand curve.
+Philosophical Transactions of the Royal Society A 383(20240562).